June In The Vegie Patch + Greenhouse

 Direct Sow

-• I sow rocket and coriander in the greenhouse from now on in, but if its warm enough at yours – get some outside.
+• Rocket and coriander in the greenhouse from now on in, unless its warm enough at yours, outside.

 Tray Sow